 The central aim of liberal feminism is to improve and defend women’s rights through identifying inequalities between men and women and reforming these inequalities.

 Liberal Feminists believe that the main causes of gender inequality are ignorance and socialisation.
-They do not believe that social institutions are inherently patriarchal.
-They believe in a “March of Progress” view of gender relations.
-This means that they believe that men and women are gradually becoming more equal over time and that this trend will continue.
+They do not believe that social institutions are inherently patriarchal and believe in a “March of Progress” view of gender relations.
+They believe that men and women are gradually becoming more equal over time and that this trend will continue.

-Within the family, evidence shows men are doing a greater share of domestic labour (housework, childcare), decision making is becoming more equal and that male and female children are socialised in a much more similar manner with similar aspirations.
+Within education, boys used to outperform girls, but now girls outperform boys in nearly every subject and at every level of education and within the family, evidence shows men are doing a greater share of domestic labour (housework, childcare), decision making is becoming more equal and that male and female children are socialised in a much more similar manner with similar aspirations.